NoroffFEU/programming-foundations-ca-evrlong/README.md

 # Headphones Object

-This object has the following prperties:
+This object has the following properties:

 - Brand (string), the manufactor
 - Model (string), the headphone model
+- ConnectType (String), What kind of cable input
 - wireless (true), state if headset is wireless or not
 - isOn (boolean), on/off state
 - batterylevel (number), how many percent battery is left
 - volume (number), how many percent volume
 - noiseCancelMode (array), lists what kind of noise cancel states the headphones has
-- powerOn, (function), turns headset to on or off
+- powerOn (function), turns headset to on or off
+- activeMode (empty string), what noiseCancelMode is active